AudacySpace/quindar-ux/README.md

 The UI should be up and running on: http://localhost.
 Click on Login to get started.

 ## Contributing
 We encourage you to contribute to Quindar!
-Please check out the file CONTRIBUTING.md for guidelines about how to proceed.
+Please check out the file [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines about how to proceed.

+## Code of Conduct
+Everyone contributing to the repositories under Quindar organization, issue trackers and mailing lists is expected to follow the Quindar [Code of Conduct](CODE_OF_CONDUCT.md).

 ## About Us
 Audacy was launched in 2015 by Stanford graduates, SpaceX veterans, and NASA award winners.
 Audacy delivers anytime and effortless space connectivity, advancing humanity to a new age of commerce, exploration and discovery.
 Connect online at https://audacy.space.